Skip to navigation Skip to content

 Coding independence on the system + Read more ...

-For YA reassessments, select the Independence link in Customer First workspace (under the Youth heading) or the Independent/Homeless/Away From Home (NIH) screen in Customer First, and key the following fields:
+Go to the Independent/Homeless/Away From Home (NIH) screen and key the following fields:

 For YA customers with code PSF, tell the customer to notify Services Australia within 14 days if support arrangements change.